Skip to main content

 4.2 To Customers and Authorized Workforce

-If you use the Service through an organization, solo practice, certified peer support specialist, or other customer, Peerakeet may make your information available to that customer and its authorized workforce as needed to operate the services they deliver through the platform, subject to applicable law and contract.
+If you use the Service through an organization, school, recovery program, solo practice, certified peer support specialist, provider, or other customer, Peerakeet may make your information available to that customer and its authorized workforce as needed to operate the services they deliver through the platform, subject to applicable law and contract.

 For example, this may include: